galeswift/FreeEnterpriseGaleswift/FreeEnt/server/markdown/main_info.md

 ### `-fusoya:maybe` {: .h6 }

 FuSoYa will not necessarily learn every spell.
 Each spell is independently kept with a probability of 85%.
 Vanilla and nerfed FuSoYa will have possibly fewer starting spells and other FuSoYas will learn fewer spells/learn some spells a bit earlier.

+### `-fusoya:uncapped` {: .h6 }

+FuSoYa will gain, or start with, up to 3900 HP (500 plus 100 HP for every boss in the seed).
+This flag interacts with `Bremove` and `-fusoya:omnimage` to lower the total HP threshold.

+### `-fusoya:slowstart` {: h6 }

+- Idea: Guerin

+FuSoYa will skip learning spells and gaining HP after three of the first six and two of the next six boss fights.
+The boss fight numbers are random each seed.
+Fu will eventually learn all available spells, just five bosses later than usual.

+### `-fusoya:randomhp` {: h6 }

+FuSoYa will gain the same amount of HP in the same amount of levels, but will possibly not gain any HP after some bosses and more than 100 HP after some bosses.
+The HP gains will be integer multiples of 100.

+### `-fusoya:unlearn` {: h6 }

+- Idea: Galeswift

+FuSoYa will start with all possible spells and then lose spells after each boss fight until he's down to six spells.
+Spell loss happens in reverse order of the usual spell learning, so he will lose more powerful spells earlier; the exception is under `-fusoya:location`, where he loses the spells he would gain at those bosses (meaning he loses more powerful spells after more powerful boss spots).

+### `-fusoya:omnimage` {: h6 }

+- Idea: Guerin

+FuSoYa is given a third spellset potentially containing every non-Black/White spell available to playable characters (except Lance if `-tweak:kainmagic` is on).
+These spells are included in the spell randomization and interact with the other flags.

 ## Agility Flags